Community Climate Fund Success Stories

 Amount awarded: £2,749

-The provision of Smart Radiator Valves improved the energy efficiency of their building and a new electronic bike purchase now encourages sustainable mobility for staff.
+The provision of Smart Radiator Valves improved the energy efficiency of their building and a new electronic bike purchase now encourages sustainable mobility for their staff.

 Steyning Tennis Club